elsampsa/torch-compile-help/README.md

-# Pytorch compilation for but CUDA and ROCm
+# Pytorch compilation with conda for CUDA and ROCm

 ## 0. Word of warning